lmps-0/projects_in_R/Capstone_project/README.md

 The documentation for the csv files is located in the readme2013.txt file.

-- _Batting.csv_ first dataset -> players data
+- _Batting.csv_, which is the first dataset (players data)

-- _Salaries.csv_ is the salary dataset
+- _Salaries.csv_, which is the dataset of salaries

 # Feature Engineering
-Where I added three more statistics (those used in Moneyball) Formulas are from Wikipedia page
+Where I added three more statistics (those used in Moneyball) Formulas are from Wikipedia page.

-[1] Batting Average - AVG = Hits/At Base
+-[1] Batting Average, AVG = Hits/At Base
-[2] On Base Percentage
+-[2] On Base Percentage
-[3] Slugging Percentage -> need for singles X1B column
+-[3] Slugging Percentage -> there is the need of singles, X1B column

 # Constraints for replacing players
 - The total combined salary of the three players can not exceed 15 million dollars.